haideralipunjabi/blog-haideralipunjabi/content/posts/the-elder-scrolls-v-skyrim-special-edition-analysis-of-dialogues.md

 1. Some of the data was weird.
 Argneir had the highest dialogue count due to dialogues of many NPCs (including General Tullius, I think) is assigned to him.
 2. Some of the data doesn't; produce interesting visualisations.
 Nords have the highest dialogue count, and after the difference between the first few races and the remaining is so huge that a lot of the races aren't visible.

-Since I had already made this, I thought of sharing it here, in case someone is interested in the image or it's code.
+Since I had already made this, I thought of sharing it here, in case someone is interested in the image or its code.